Taipei City University of Science and Technology

-The Taipei City University of Science and Technology (TPCU; 臺北城市科技大學 (Tâi-pak Siâⁿ-chhī Kho-ki Tāi-ha̍k)) is a technological university located in Beitou District, Taipei, Taiwan.
+The Taipei City University of Science and Technology (TPCU; 臺北城市科技大學 (Táiběi Chéngshì Kējì Dàxué)) is a technological university located in Beitou District, Taipei, Taiwan.

 The university offers undergraduate and graduate programs in various fields, including engineering, business, design, humanities, and social sciences.
-It is divided into six colleges, which are the College of Engineering, College of Electrical Engineering and Computer Science, College of Business, College of Design, College of Humanities and Social Sciences, and the College of Innovation and Entrepreneurship Education.
+It is divided into six colleges: the College of Engineering, College of Electrical Engineering and Computer Science, College of Business, College of Design, College of Humanities and Social Sciences, and the College of Innovation and Entrepreneurship Education.

 History

 TPCU's original name "Kuang Wu" is derived from Emperor Guangwu of Han.
-After entering the 21st century, new school names such as "Northern Taiwan" and "Taipei" were successively changed.
+After entering the 21st century, new school names such as "Northern Taiwan" and "Taipei" were successively used.